notes college physics electricity thermodynamics optics waves circuits magnetism

 Very small value

-$n_e$ is the number density (electrons in a given volume) -
+is the number density (electrons in a given volume) -

-$A$ is cross sectional area
+is cross sectional area -

 Most metals contribute 1 valence electron to the sea of electrons per atom